Early-season hikes near Mount Baker? Try lovely Baker Lake

 Hikes at this time of year can be tricky: Higher elevations are likely still buried in snow.
-Fallen trees or rocks may block passage, or sections of trail may have sloughed off and fallen down hillsides.
+Fallen trees or rocks may block passage.
 But here’s an easy hike with smashing views of an iconic North Cascades mountain.

 In early summer, the mountains sometimes just don’t cooperate.